aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 This feature lets you allocate frequently accessed data to high-speed local disks while keeping an extended data retention on more cost-effective remote storage solutions.
 You can store data on specific topics indefinitely without running out of space.
-Once enabled, you configure tiered storage per topic, giving you granular control over your data storage needs.
+Once enabled, you configure tiered storage per topic, which gives you granular control over your data storage.

 :::note